stonehedgelabs/snuper/README.md

 ### RDS table naming

-When you pass `--rds-table`, the RDS sink uses that value for both daily snapshots *and* streaming selection changes.
-It stores odds updates in the table you provide and automatically manages a companion `<table>_snapshots` table for the daily event payloads.
-Because of this coupling, the same `--rds-table` value must be supplied to both `--task scrape` and `--task monitor`; mixing different names means the monitor will look in an empty table and skip all events.
+When you pass `--rds-table`, the RDS sink uses that value for both daily snapshots and streaming selection changes.
+The same `--rds-table` value must be supplied to both `--task scrape` and `--task monitor`; mixing different names means the monitor will look in an empty table and skip all events.
 Pick a prefix you like (for example `snuper_events`) and stick with it